 FAQs

-A: Provide your client companies with added value service by using SRS as your SAP referral source.
-SRS has a current network of DOT qualified Substance Abuse Professionals (SAPs) with offices in over 3000 locations nationwide and in Puerto Rico, the Virgin Islands Guam and Canada.
+A: Provide your client companies with added value service by using SRS as your SAP and SAE referral source.

-A: Yes, SRS has DOT qualified providers in over 3,000 locations nationwide and in Puerto Rico, the Virgin Islands, Guam and Canada.
+A: Yes, SRS has a current network of DOT (SAPs) and NRC SAEs with offices nationwide and in Puerto Rico, the Virgin Islands, Guam and Canada.

 A: SRS offers its services as a complimentary resource for TPAs, MROs and EAPs to share with client companies as added value service.